 North Fork of the American River – Shirttail Run (class II+)

-This gorgeous un-dammed 9-mile run is in a deep drainage with interesting rock formations, engaging rapids, and surprisingly clear and cold water.
+This gorgeous un-dammed 9-mile run is in deep drainage with interesting rock formations, engaging rapids, and surprisingly clear and cold water.
 Flows are totally dependent on snowmelt and are typically in the ideal range during late Spring.
 Put-in at Yankee Jim Bridge and take-out at Upper Clementine Reservoir, all while enjoying the festivities of the revelers that frequent these shores.
 Access to Upper Clementine is often closed until Memorial Day weekend, so paddlers wishing to do this run earlier in the season will either need to take out at Ponderosa bridge (5 miles into the run) or at Lower Clementine (adding 3 miles of flatwater paddling).

 Middle Fork of the American River – Driver’s Flat Road to Mammoth Bar (class II+)